January 2019 Project update

 “The Van Norden Dam impounds the South Yuba River and is altering the timing of flows.
 The water heats up in the shallow lake that forms and warmed outflow degrades habitat for sensitive species that rely on cold, natural flows.
 The small amount of man-made, open-water habitat that the reservoir once provided is duplicative of other nearby habitat.
 Notching the dam and restoring the meadow would provide significant public benefit in terms of increased natural meadow habitat, improved water quality, improved safety and reduced management costs,” according to American Rivers.

 The Land Trust needs your support for its Van Norden Dam Spillway Modification Project through community engagement and/or letters of support.
-The project’s Environmental Impact Report is due out May 2018, and public comment will close sometime around the end of June 2018.
-You can email letters of support to Nevada County: email@example.com.
+The project’s Environmental Impact Report public comment period regarding the adequacy of the document opened January 11, due by 5 p.m.
+February 25.
+Send comments to: